-Important: Ensure that you are using the correct and same OLADatabase connection reference for both the PandA Basic Income Statement template (located along cell B1 shaded pink) and the PANDA Bulk Transfer template (located along cell C1 shaded purple).
+Important: Ensure that you are using the correct and same OLADatabase connection reference for both the PandA Basic Income Statement template (located along cell B1 shaded pink, next image) and the PandA Bulk Transfer template (located along cell C1 shaded purple, also in the next image).
 Otherwise, your template could be returning #VALUE errors.
-Refer to the image below to see where the PowerExcel references live for each template.
+Refer to the image below to see where the PowerExcel references exist for each template.

-OLADatabase references in PandA Basic Income Statement and PANDA Bulk Transfer templates
+OLADatabase references in PandA Basic Income Statement and PandA Bulk Transfer templates

-To begin exploring how to use this other template in planning and forecasting activities:
+To begin exploring how to use this template in planning and forecasting activities: